|

 Personal | email me search me |

-There are many others, as well as the qins in private collections.
-In many cases the museums and collectors are performing a valuable service.
+This listing is by no means exhaustive:1 there are many others, as well as the qins in private collections; links add further comments.
+In most cases the museums and collectors are performing a valuable service.
 In other cases it seems that these qins are simply "in captivity".

-In Asia the most notable qin collections are the National Palace Museums in Beijing and Taipei.
+In Asia two of the most ancient qins are in Japan, while the most the most notable large collections are in the National Palace Museums in Beijing and Taipei as well as in the Zhejiang Museum, Hangzhou.
 Some are usually on display.
-Qins are also in museums elsewhere in the Chinese world, as well as in Japan and Korea, but that is beyond the scope of this page.
+Qins are also in museums elsewhere in the Chinese world, as well as in Japan and Korea; but, other than the two Japanese instruments mentioned below, that is beyond the scope of this page.

-The following list is mainly limited to those qins in Europe and North America which I actually have seen, so it is by no means an inclusive list.
+The following list is mainly limited to those qins which I actually have seen, so it is by no means an inclusive list.
 I would welcome further information to help me expand the list.

 Again, I would be grateful to hear about others.